duongkhoa21052006-debug/Analys_CandyStore/README.md

 * `calculated_profit`
 * `shipping_days`

+These derived fields make the cleaned dataset more suitable for business analysis and dashboard visualization.

 ---

 ## 📊 Dashboard

 The web dashboard provides an interactive interface for analyzing the cleaned sales data.

 ### Key Performance Indicators

 The dashboard displays:

 * **Total Sales**
 * **Total Profit**
 * **Total Orders**
 * **Quantity Sold**

 ### Visualizations

 The dashboard includes:

 * Sales by Month
 * Sales by Category
 * Profit by Region